 I studied Clinical Psychology at the University of Amsterdam.
 During the years I have also followed a Shiatsu course and a Thai Massage course (In Thailand) and an Ayuverdic massage course in India.
 For a couple of years, I co-created a coaching company with three other therapists.
 After my travels, I worked for a year offering therapy focused on MBCT (mindfulness based Cognitive Therapy).
 Hereafter I worked for 6 years at a clinic as a psychologist mainly working with Acceptance Commitment Therapy (ACT).
 During these 6 years I also graduated from a post-doc study called the GZ-opleiding, the ‘next level’ training in the Netherlands to work in the healthcare system.
 During my first pregnancy I became a Mindfulness Trainer (See True) which I also offered at my work to clients.
 After the birth of my first daughter I came in touch with Mindfulness Based Childbirth and Parenting Program (MBCP), a Mindfulness training designed by Nancy Bardacke for expectant couples.
 MBCP made so much sense to me I fell in love with it.
-This past year I have been further training myself in understanding better labor pain and training to be a registered Doula.
+I’m a certified Doula.

 You can see the full range of services I offer at: www.aileenkennedy.nl

 - Masters in Clinical Psychology (University of Amsterdam)

 - Registered at the VVM (Vereniging voor mindfulness

 - Certificate in Mindfulness Based Childbirth and Parenting Program.